Take your pick of foreign language courses at Delhi University for the academic session 2023-2024.

 2. Masters (MA)

-For MA in foreign languages, you need good knowledge in the same language to crack the entrance test.
+For MA in foreign languages, you need good knowledge of the same language to crack the entrance test.

 The question paper for the Master’s degree will be in the language you’re applying to.